GTANAKA-LAB/Memristor-Network-Reservoir/ECG/README.md

   First, a new folder ```reservoir_states``` including edge currents on the memristor networks for all the data will be created.
   Second, using the reservoir states for training data, the readout weight matrix is optimized.
-  Third, the trained system produces a predicted class for each testing data.
+  Third, the trained system produces a predicted class label for each of testing data.
-  The classification accuracies for the training and testing data are obtained.
+  The classification accuracies for the training and testing data are evaluated.